-For purposes of this policy, tobacco includes a lighted or unlighted cigarette, cigar, pipe or other smoking product or material and smokeless tobacco in any form.[1]
+For purposes of this policy, tobacco shall be defined as any tobacco product including lighted or unlighted cigars, cigarettes or pipes; any other lighted or unlighted smoking product or material, including electronic smoking devices; and smokeless tobacco in any form.
+Smoking electronic cigarettes regardless of whether or not they contain tobacco derivatives is also prohibited.

-The Board prohibits possession, use or sale of tobacco by students at any time in a school building and on any property, buses, vans and vehicles that are owned, leased or controlled by the school district.
-[2][1][3]
+The Board prohibits possession, use or sale of tobacco by students at any time in a school building and on any property, buses, vans and vehicles that are owned, leased or controlled by the school district.[2][1][3]